Saturday, 22 August 2026

 (see here)?
 I want you to see the cloud as love.
 God is love.
 1 Corinthians 13:4-7 is therefore a definition of who God is: “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonour others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.”
 So, if we love like this, we are one with God, and He is in us.

 In the preceding three verses of 1 Corinthians 13, Paul describes the religious churchgoer who goes through all the motions of religion, but does not love like God is: 1 Corinthians 13:1-3: "If I speak in the tongues of men or of angels, but do not have love, I am only a resounding gong or a clanging cymbal.
 If I have the gift of prophecy and can fathom all mysteries and all knowledge, and if I have a faith that can move mountains, but do not have love, I am nothing.
 If I give all I possess to the poor and give over my body to hardship that I may boast, but do not have love, I gain nothing."
 Does it sound familiar?
-Have you caught yourself out as being like this?
+Have you caught yourself being like this?
 Have you come across people who are like it?

 1 John 4:17 is profound and to be carefully understood: "This is how love is made complete among us so that we will have confidence on the day of judgment: In this world we are like Jesus."
 What is the purpose of understanding love and being obedient in doing it?
 It is so we don't have to fear the day when we will stand before the judgment seat.
 We can be confident that we complied with all of the Lord’s expectations for us.
 Think of a time you had to face an interview panel for a job position.
 Have you prepared well for the interview?
 Have you ensured you have complied with all their expectations?
 Did setting yourself up for the job and the interview by doing everything they expected of you give you confidence to pass the interview?